Dreisteine3/TG_Datenanalyser/README.md

 ## Warning

 Please note the absolute paths in the code must be adjusted.
+For part of visualisation, the package of elenia-cmap must be granted access by elenia, TU Braunschweig.

 ## Author